 Palaces for nobles will be considered in conjunction with those for the non-noble cittadino (wealthy merchant) class and the housing projects for ordinary Venetian popolani, which rise cheek by jowl in the dense urban fabric.

 Fly at c.
-12.30pm (British Airways) from London Gatwick to Venice.
-Cross the lagoon by motoscafo (water taxi) and travel up the Grand Canal to the doors of the hotel.
-Luggage is transported separately to the hotel by porters.
-There is an evening visit to a privately-owned palace, the 16th-century Palazzo Corner Gheltoff Alverà (by special arrangement).
+1.00pm (British Airways) from London Heathrow to Venice.
+Cross the lagoon by motoscafo (water-taxi) and travel up the Grand Canal to the doors of the hotel.
+Luggage is transported separately by porters.
+Dinner this evening is in the privately owned 16th-century Palazzo Corner Gheltoff Alverà (by special arrangement).

 See the palazzi on the Grand Canal from the viewpoint of a gondola.
 The former Casino Venier is a uniquely Venetian establishment that was part private members’ bar, part literary salon, part brothel (by special arrangement).
 Designed by Longhena (c.
 1667) and Giorgio Massari (c.
 1751), the Ca’ Rezzonico is perhaps the most magnificent of Grand Canal palaces, and contains frescoes by Tiepolo; it is now a museum of 18th-century art.
 Visit the grand ballroom of late 17th-century Palazzo Zenobio (by special arrangement).

 Visit the Palazzo Ducale, supremely beautiful with its 14th-century pink and white revetment, late Renaissance gilded halls and paintings by Tintoretto and Veronese.
 The Palazzo Grimani at Santa Maria Formosa became in the mid-16th century the purpose-built site of the family collection of antiquities, which were then bequeathed to the Venetian Republic.
-There is an after-hours private visit to the Basilica San Marco, an 11th-century Byzantine-style church enriched over the centuries with mosaics, sculpture and various precious objects.
+After-hours visit to the Basilica di San Marco where the mosaic-encrusted interior is illuminated exclusively for your benefit.

-Visit the privately-owned 17th-century Palazzo Albrizzi which has some of the finest stucco decoration in Venice (by special arrangement).
+Visit the privately owned 17th-century Palazzo Albrizzi which has some of the finest stucco decoration in Venice (by special arrangement).
 Travel by motoscafo to Venice airport.
-Fly to London Gatwick, arriving c.
-5.45pm in November 2017, and arriving c.
-6.15pm in March 2018.
+Fly to London Heathrow, arriving c.
+7.15pm.

 The tour is dependent on the kindness of many individuals and organisations, some of whom are reluctant to make arrangements far in advance, so the order of visits outlined above may change and there may be substitutions for some palaces mentioned.